 Where two applicants have equal staying contact with children, evidence as to the child's main and principal home is required when assessing bedroom requirements.
+There is an extreme shortage of housing in St Albans and it is not possible to provide accommodation where children are not permanently resident and they will not be included if we are not satisfied that they are a permanent member of the household.

-10.11 Medical Need for an extra bedroom or alternative accommodation
+10.10 Medical Need for an extra bedroom or alternative accommodation

 If the applicant feels that there is a medical need for an extra bedroom, or alternative suitable accommodation, this will be considered by the Council.
 The Council will seek supporting evidence from the applicant that there is a need for an extra bedroom or alternative accommodation.
-The applicant may be required to complete a self- assessment medical form.
-The Council may refer this information to a Medical Adviser and in these cases they will assess these forms and these recommendations will be considered by the Council.
-The final decision will be made by the Council taking into account all information available to it.
-This may over-ride the usual rules about bedroom eligibility.
+The Council may refer this information to an independent Medical Adviser and, in these cases, they will assess the information provided in the application and supporting information provided by professional third parties such as Social Services, Occupational Therapists, and medical consultants.